 Do you require OT observation hours?

-No, but we do feel that observing a licensed OTR/L is an amazing experience, can help you learn what types of populations and settings you may want to work in.
+No, but we do feel that observing a licensed OTR/L is an amazing experience and can help you learn what types of populations and settings you may want to work in.
 However, we do not require them.

 Does one area of the application weigh heavily than the others?

 Applications are viewed as an entire package.